Home » RELATIONSHIPS » Why and How to Read Aloud to Young Children

 black dad reading to son

-If you want your child to be able to think independently – and not be lured by the easy crowd-following nature of most teens and twenty-somethings – then engaging in conversations early in life, and continuing throughout the growing-up years, is vitally important.
+If you want your child to be able to think independently – and not automatically follow the crowd, then engaging in conversations early in life, and continuing throughout the growing-up years, is vitally important.

 Reading aloud to children also helps them to develop the ability to concentrate on one task for an extended period of time.
 This habit of concentration is sorely lacking in children today.
 When I was teaching, I saw an ever-increasing number of students unable or unwilling to be still, concentrate on a single task, and focus on learning – in reading, math, or anything else.
 To prevent this from developing, read aloud daily to your child from birth.

 One obvious reason for this inability to focus and concentrate is that children are being entertained by screens instead of books.
-For more about controlling screens, check out this post.
+For more about controlling screens, check out this article.

-I taught elementary school for 17 years, and in that time I saw a marked increase in ADHD diagnosis and medicated children.
-These children do not have the stamina they need to learn, many of them do not possess the desire to learn, nor do they enjoy reading.
+I taught elementary school for 15 years and in that time I saw a marked increase in ADHD diagnosis and medicated children.
+These children did not have the stamina they needed to learn, many of them did not possess the desire to learn, nor did they enjoy reading.
 On top of that, reading aloud in schools is sharply declining due to other pressures (a topic for another day).

-A fourth reason for making a habit of reading aloud is that this habit nurtures the bond between parent and child.
-Interacting around books and having fun while reading will create strong feelings of emotional closeness.
+A fourth reason for making a habit of reading aloud is that it nurtures the bond between parent and child.
+Interacting with each other while reading books and also having fun will create strong feelings of emotional closeness.
 Your child will know, deep inside, that she matters enough to you that you will give undivided attention to her.
 Children thirst for this knowledge in ways we can barely comprehend.
 Taking even fifteen minutes every day to read aloud together will cement her feelings that she is the most important part of your world.

 Additionally, those strong positive emotions will be transferred to the idea and practice of reading.
-That is because your child enjoys the closeness he has with you while reading, those positive feelings are automatically associated with reading – and give him a decided advantage in learning to read and liking to read.
+Because your child enjoys the closeness he has with you while reading, those positive feelings are automatically associated with reading.
+Those early positive experiences with books give him an advantage in learning to read and liking to read.

 I agree with Mark Twain, who famously stated that “He who does not read has no advantage over the man who cannot read.”
 If your child learns early to associate reading with pleasant feelings, not only will learning to read be easier but wanting to read will be more natural.